MV Loch Frisa: History

 MV Utne was launched in 2014 and operated by Norled from 2015.
 In 2021, Norled sold her to Caledonian Maritime Assets for €6.6 million (£5.6 million), as they were replacing their diesel-powered vessels with zero-emission battery-electric vessels.

-Following a public vote, she will be renamed MV Loch Frisa.
-She was modified for her new role by Dales Marine in Leith, launched on 6 June 2022, and is expected to enter service in 2022.
+Following a public vote, she was renamed to MV Loch Frisa, with the other options being Glen Forsa and Torosay.
+She was modified for her new role by Dales Marine Services in Leith at a cost of £3.4 million.
+She was renamed in Craignure on 6 June 2022, and entered service in June 2022.

 There was an earlier Loch Frisa which served in Scottish waters, the MacBrayne cargo steamer SS Loch Frisa, a general cargo ship which sailed under MacBrayne's houseflag in the 1950s and early 1960s.

 Layout

-Utne is a double-ended ro-ro ferry.
+Loch Frisa is a double-ended ro-ro ferry.
 As she has no crew accommodation, crew are based ashore.
 In Norway, she had two crews and was able to operate 18 hours a day.